SNMP configuration examples

 esxcli system snmp set --enable true

-If snmp timeouts still occur with firewall disabled, migrate VMs if needed and reboot ESXi host.
+esxcli network firewall set --enabled false.
+If the timeouts continue with the firewall disabled, migrate the VMs and reboot the ESXi host.

 VCenter 6.x